rloucks/lvgl-9-to-8-backwards-converter/README.md

 # LVGL Font Converter

 A PowerShell script that converts LVGL 9.3 font files to LVGL 8.3.11 format, removing version conditionals and fixing compatibility issues.
+This is for those who have searched around finding out that the online converter only works with LVGL 9+.
+Use this to convert TTF/WOF fonts to LVGL 8.3 versions

 ## What It Does